 Testlets may be administered in a classroom, computer lab, multipurpose room, or other school setting.
 However, the space must be quiet, free from distractions, and located where the testlet is not visible to other students.
-The test administrator must supervise the students during testing; students are not permitted to take testlets remotely (i.e., at home).
+The test administrator must supervise the students during testing; students are not permitted to take testlets remotely on their own (e.g., at home).
+Testing is to be individual, not group testing.

-Recommendations for configuration of the computer, test administrator, student, and other materials are provided on page 50 and in Teacher-Administered Testlets on page 65 of this manual.
+Recommendations for configuration of the computer, test administrator, student, and other materials are provided in Computer-Delivered Testlets on page 61 and in Teacher-Administered Testlets on page 76 of this manual.

-For assessment time estimates, go to Duration of the Assessment Administration on page 33 of this manual.
+For assessment time estimates, go to Duration of the Assessment Administration on page 39 of this manual.